sad-spirit/pg-wrapper/docs/queries.rst

 Specifying result column types
 ==============================

-Generally you don't need to specify types for columns in query result: these are deduced from DB metadata.
+Generally you don't need to specify types for columns in query result: these are deduced from result metadata.

 One notable exception is a column defined by a row type constructor: